tlecoz/canvasToMp4/README.md

   // before each capture target[updateFunctionName] is called (target = demo ; updateFunctionNampe = "nextFrame" )
 ```

-Launch canvasToMp4.exe to start the app
+Launch canvasToMp4.exe to start the app , then press F12 to open the console